 - DAT imaging would be normal in patients with essential or drug-induced tremors.

-PD therapies are aimed at increasing intracranial dopamine by stimulating its production (direct agonists), blocking its peripheral conversion (carbidopa), preventing inactivation (COMT inhibitors), or decreasing its breakdown (MAO-B inhibitors).
+PD therapies are aimed at increasing intracranial dopamine effects by stimulating its production (dopamine precursors), mimicking its action at receptors (direct agonists), blocking its peripheral conversion (carbidopa), preventing inactivation (COMT inhibitors), or decreasing its breakdown (MAO-B inhibitors).

 Dopamine precursor (Levodopa)

 - Mechanism of action: Levodopa is converted into dopamine after it crosses the blood-brain barrier thus increasing intraparenchymal levels of dopamine.

 - Side effects: Nausea/vomiting, dyskinesias, orthostatic hypotension.

 - Carbidopa is given concurrently with levodopa to reduce the GI side effects and reduce levodopa’s peripheral plasma breakdown.

 - Levodopa has a short half-life which can lead to motor fluctuations and peak-dose dyskinesia.

 - Mechanism of action: Reduces methylation of levodopa and dopamine, which increases levodopa’s half-life.

 - Ineffective when given alone but can prolong the duration of clinical response of levodopa when given together.